JettsonDURABLE RUNTIME FOR PRODUCTION AI AGENTS

 Filesystem

 A persistent /workspace.
-Files survive a crash and are still there when the agent resumes.
+Files persist across restarts and are still there when the agent resumes.

 Headless browser